nicola144/personal_site/content/posts/is_review.md

 #### More recent cool stuff

-adversarial robustness, Object Counting from Satellite Images, Sahra, maybe Safety critical systems , Fair Generative Modeling via Weak Supervision
+adversarial robustness, Object Counting from Satellite Images, Sahra, maybe Safety critical systems , Fair Generative Modeling via Weak Supervision ,  Bayesian leave-one-out
+(LOO) predictive densities for cross-validation (Vehtari), Fong and Holmes

 Thus it
 might be possible to obtain better lower bounds by using